The various types of claims are handled by this office:

 - General liability claims occur when it is felt that bodily injury or property damage is the result from operations for which McNeese could be held legally liable.
 A completed DA 3000 form should be submitted to the Property office for all incidents involving a third party.

 - Claims which are made against McNeese by a third party for bodily injury or property damage are reported to the Office of Risk Management.
 An incident report is prepared by the McNeese Police department describing the injury/damage.
 This report is also submitted to ORM.

 - Any objects and/or products which may have caused, contributed to, or which are suspected of causing an accident are to be retained and preserved as evidence.

-- McNeese is not to assume any obligation or incur any expenses without authority from O.R.M.
+- McNeese is not to assume any obligation or incur any expenses without authority from Office of Risk Management.

 - Glass repair/replacement claims on McNeese vehicles and third party claims are to be reported to Office of Risk Management/SEDGWICK on a Vehicle Glass Repair/Replacement Loss Notice DA2073 form.
 The state has a contract with a local vendor for glass repair/replacement.
 Vendor information can be obtained from the Purchasing department.
 There is a $1,000.00 deductible per occurrence.

 - Loss Notices (DA2073) for McNeese vehicles must be accompanied by the original invoice from the glass repair/replacement vendor.
 Direct payment is made to the vendor making the repairs/replacement.

 - For third party claims, the loss notice form (DA2073), proof of insurance, current vehicle registration, driver’s license, photos and incident report are submitted to Office of Risk management.
 These can be mailed or faxed to ORM / SEDGWICK

 Glass repair/replacement notices are to be submitted to: ORM / SEDGWICK